wp-plugins/dreamgrow-scroll-triggered-box/readme.txt

 3. Plugin Settings page

 == Changelog ==
+= 1.2.1 =
+* Fixed an issue where user settings were lost after updating.
+Settings are now restored from the previous update (1.1).

 = 1.2 =
 * Updated jquery.cookie.js to version 1.3.
 * Moved js files to footer.